-To check your Face ID settings, go to Settings > Face ID & Passcode.
+To check your Face ID settings, go to Settings, then tap Face ID & Passcode.
 Make sure that Face ID is set up and that the features you’re trying to use Face ID with are turned on.

 Make sure nothing is covering the TrueDepth camera

-If you're using an iPad in landscape orientation, make sure your finger or palm isn't covering the TrueDepth camera.
-If it is, you might see an alert at the top of the screen that says 'Camera covered' with an arrow pointing at the TrueDepth camera.
+If you're using iPad in landscape orientation, make sure your finger or palm isn't covering the TrueDepth camera.
+If it is, an alert may appear at the top of the screen that says “Camera covered” with an arrow pointing at the TrueDepth camera.

-Face ID works with many sunglasses.
-If you're wearing sunglasses designed to block certain types of light, your sunglasses might be blocking the infrared light used by the TrueDepth camera.
+Face ID works with many sunglasses, although Face ID with a Mask isn’t designed to work with sunglasses.
+If you’re wearing sunglasses designed to block certain types of light, your sunglasses may be blocking the infrared light used by the TrueDepth camera.
 Try using Face ID without your sunglasses.

 Make sure you’re facing the TrueDepth camera

 The TrueDepth camera has a similar range of view as when you take a selfie or make a FaceTime call.
-Whether your iPhone or iPad is lying on a surface or you're holding it in a natural position, make sure your iPhone or iPad is an arm’s length or less (25-50cm/10-20 inches) from your face.
+Whether your iPhone or iPad is lying on a surface or you’re holding it in a natural position, make sure your iPhone or iPad is an arm’s length or closer (25-50cm) from your face.

 Restart your device